 How Can RRSPs Help You Save Money at Tax Time?

-The deadline to file your taxes is quickly approaching.
-By the end of April, you’ll need to have filed all your taxes.
-And if you’re lucky, you might get a little something back from the CRA.
+The deadline to file your taxes is April 30 of every year.
+By the end of April, you’ll need to have filed all your taxes and pay any money you owe.
+If you’re lucky, you might get a little something back from the CRA.

 Every year, you’ll have the opportunity to contribute a portion of your income to your RRSPs.
 But it’s important to understand what your limit is before you contribute.

 Generally speaking, you can contribute a maximum of 18% of your income from last year.
 So, if you earned an income of $70,000, you’d be eligible to contribute $12,600 (18% of $70,000).